 He received an 'Outstanding Service in Prevention of Blindness Award' by the Asia-Pacific Academy of Ophthalmology in 2011.
 He was awarded a Member of the Order of Australia in 2012 and received a South Australian Community Achievement Award.
 In 2015 James was the recipient of the Ernst Young Social Entrepreneur of the Year Award.
 James delivered the Hollows Lecture at the 2016 RANZCO Congress.

-He is proud to be a founding Director of Sight For All, where he has the role of chief scientific adviser, with a particular focus on the interface between ophthalmic science and the elimination of preventable blindness in the developing world.
+He is proud to be a founding Director of Sight For All, where he has the role of Chief Scientific Adviser, with a particular focus on the interface between ophthalmic science and the elimination of preventable blindness in the developing world.

 Phil Jaquillard is a partner of Jaquillard Minns Chartered Accountants and a Director of SuperGuardian Pty Ltd. He holds a B Ec from Flinders University and a Post Grad Diploma in Accounting.
 Phil consults to business on a wide range of matters including taxation, business structures, information technology, wealth management and offshore business.

-He is a Graduate of the Australian Institute of Company Directors, and holds numerous Director positions.
-He is a member of the Optometry Council of Australia & New Zealand examination committee, and a member of the University of Melbourne Department of Optometry & Vision Sciences course advisory committee.
+He is a graduate of the Australian Institute of Company Directors and holds numerous Director positions.
+He is a member of the Optometry Council of Australia and New Zealand Examinations Committee, and a member of the University of Melbourne Department of Optometry and Vision Sciences Course Advisory Committee.